Top Balance Boards For Standing Desks – The Experts Review

 Because balance boards are mostly cheap to make and easy to sell, there are endless variations on the theme.
 A simple web or Amazon search will bring up literally hundreds of options and all of them are about the same, with a few exceptions that you can find below in our reviews.
 It’s important to note that most of the balance boards sold today are not designed for use in front of a standing desk, and will be too disruptive to get any real work done.

-There are even countless books written by exercise physiologists on how to use balance boards.
+There are countless books written by exercise physiologists on how to use balance boards.
 Again, none of these books talk about how to use them in front of a standing desk.
+We’ve even put together a list of our favorite balance board exercises.
 This is why you’re reading this primer.
 We’ve been researching and writing specifically about standing desk balance boards for years and reviewed just about every product in the category.

 Balance boards generally differentiate from each other in price, quality of materials, aesthetics, and above all, the nature of the instability-inducing mechanism, i.e. whether they use a ball, a rolling peg, a cushion pad, an inverted dome or some other mechanism underneath the plank of wood.